-People in Michigan who have been injured in car accidents frequently suffer serious injuries.
-The most common include: (1) traumatic brain injury; (2) spinal cord injury; (3) injuries to the neck and back; and (4) catastrophic injuries.
+People who have been injured in car accidents frequently suffer serious injuries in which the most common include: (1) traumatic brain injury; (2) spinal cord injury; (3) injuries to the neck and back; and (4) catastrophic injuries.

 What is considered a serious injury in a car accident?

-A serious injury in a car accident is one that has a significant impact or effect on an injured person’s life.
+A serious injury in a car accident is considered to be one that has a significant impact or effect on an injured person’s life.
 This can include injuries disabling a person from walking, performing activities of daily living without assistance, communicating, caring for themselves, and driving.

 These injuries also puts enormous emotional and financial pressure on a crash’s survivor’s family and is often accompanied by a period of being disabled from work. .